 During our last discussion, we talked about on-deck chairs and somebody raised an interesting issue: what if the patient is sent to an on-deck chair when the patient ahead of them has some delay… are they stuck in that on-deck chair?
 Is that like choosing the wrong line at the supermarket?

 Maybe, but that delay might be very minimal.
 You could always redirect the patient to another table if there was a big delay at the table for some reason.
 I think that could be addressed.

 At the Frisco / Toyota site, it was working for them.

 There are MANY other aspects of the vaccination site visits that I could blog about, and I will.

 My next blog post will be about the benefits of “drawing vaccines in a specialized subassembly area” rather than drawing up the vaccines at each table.
 When we combine the patient flow with the syringe flow, we might see a schematic like this:

-I believe the “subassembly” area is really the best way to maximize throughput and minimize patient delays.Note: Comments have been turned off for the time being to try to shut down excessive spam/bot traffic to the site.
-If you'd like to add a comment, please share the post on LinkedIn or Twitter with your comments and thoughts.
+I believe the “subassembly” area is really the best way to maximize throughput and minimize patient delays.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
 Subscribe to get notified about posts via email daily or weekly.